sketch-hq/SketchAPI/docs-website/pages/cli-metadata.md

 order: 104
 ---

-Retrieve document metadata of a Sketch file with `sketchtool`.
+Retrieve the Sketch document metadata with `sketchtool`.
 This includes information about the Sketch version used to save to save the file, document format version as well as the pages and artboards of the Sketch document.

 ```sh
 sketchtool metadata /path/to/document.sketch